Developing Your Project Sequence

 • Process.
 Attention to the recursive processes of composing (regardless of mode) is critical.
 These processes include critical thinking, planning, brainstorming, mapping, drafting, translating, transforming, designing, self-assessing, peer reviewing, expert assessing, revising, editing, publishing, disseminating, reflecting.
 Every project must involve multiple drafts, stages, or subparts.

 • Substantial Prose Artifact.
-Every student must produce at least one substantively prose artifact—polished and public facing (or of a quality to be public facing).
-In both English 1101 and English 1102, the prose artifact needs to make a sustained argument.
+Every student must produce at least one substantively prose artifact in ENGL 1102 and LMC 3403—polished and public facing (or of a quality to be public facing).
+In English 1102, the prose artifact needs to make a sustained argument.
 Such projects necessarily include visual elements in the design of the information and, optionally, embedded visual/graphic elements.

 • Writing Everywhere.
 Every project must involve writing during one or more phases of the project (in the planning, in the final artifact, and/or in the reflection)—even those projects that are largely oral or visual.
 All the modes are equal, but writing is more equal than the others.